wodby/docs/stacks/README.md

 You can find a stack's version of your application on the list of your apps or under `Stack` tab of your [instance](../apps/instances.md).
 If a stack is outdated you will see an appropriate indicator.
 If you want perform the upgrade of your instances' stacks please [contact our support team](../product/support.md) to schedule the upgrade.

 The stack has a requirement for the minimal [version of infrastructure](../infrastructure/versioning.md) of the server where this stack is deployed.

+## Upgrading

+When a new version of your stack has been released on Stack Hub, you will see the alert on Stacks page.
+To upgrade the stack go to the stack page (inside of your organization) and submit `Upgrade`.
+Please note that applications using this stack will not be upgraded automatically, you'll have to upgrade stack manually for each application from `[Instance] > Stack > Operations` page.

+## Customization

+You can customize stacks for specific application instance by overriding environment variables.
+Go to `[Instance] > Stack`, find a service you'd like to customize and click on a cogwheel icon.
+In a modal window you can edit environment variables for this service, disable it and manage # of replicas.